hauke96/wiki2book/README.md

 Pandoc version 2 might internally use CSS3 parameters by default, such as the `gap` property.
 This might cause problems on certain eBook readers (e.g. Tolino ones).
-To overcome this, pass the argument `--pandoc-data-dir ./pandoc/data` to wiki2book, which uses a template from this repo without such problematic `gap` parameter.
+To overcome this, pass the argument `--pandoc-data-dir ./pandoc/data` to wiki2book, which uses an HTML-template from this repo that's not using the problematic `gap` property.

 Alternatively install pandoc 3, which [avoids CSS3 parameters](https://github.com/jgm/pandoc/blob/3.0/data/epub.css#L166:L169).